jaked332/digits/index.md

 $
 ```

-Now cd into the directory of your local `digits` copy, and install third party libraries with:
+Now, navigate (`cd`) into the directory of your local `digits` copy, and install third-party libraries with:

 ```
 $ npm install
 ```

 Then, use `sample.env` as a template for the `.env` file.
-Make sure to use the same database name in the configuration, i.e., `DATABASE_URL="postgresql://<user>:<password>@localhost:5432/<dbname>?schema=public"`.
+Ensure that you use the same database name in the configuration, i.e., `DATABASE_URL="postgresql://<user>:<password>@localhost:5432/<dbname>?schema=public"`.
 Then run the Prisma migration `npx prisma migrate dev` to set up the PostgreSQL tables.

 ```
 $ npx prisma migrate dev
 ```

-Then seed the database with the `/config/settings.development.json` data using `npx prisma db seed`.
+Next, seed the database with the `/config/settings.development.json` data using `npx prisma db seed`.

 ```
 $ npx prisma db seed